Redux#

 .

-When writing the reducer counterpart, you'll get the backend response available
+When writing the reducer counterpart, you'll get the backend response available as action.result

 .

-It's also possible to make multiple backend requests at once, for example to
+It's also possible to make multiple backend requests at once, for example to batch create content.

-batch create content.
 In that case, set the action.request

-objects (requests) and consequently, in the reducer, the action.result
+to be a list of objects (requests) and consequently, in the reducer, the action.result

-src/reducers/content
+See the src/reducers/content

 for an example.

-parameter, basically a string that can identify the
+parameter, which is a string that can identify the response and "namespace" it in the global state.

-reducer.
-Using subrequest is specially important when using the getContent
+is especially important when using the getContent

-action, as, without it, it would overwrite the global state.content
+action, as without it, it would overwrite the global state.content

 Creating a "request action" potentially triggers some additional access.
-For

-example, even if we only declare the GET_CONTENT
+For example, even if we only declare the GET_CONTENT

-type of action, we can see
+type of action, we can see that GET_CONTENT_SUCCESS

 , GET_CONTENT_PENDING